RitamRoa/tel-eng/README.md

 1. Host these files on a web server
 2. Access the application through your mobile browser
 3. Use it just like on desktop
-4. You can also download the PWA and use it as a complete app.!!!
+4. You can also download the PWA and use it as a complete app!!!

 ## Browser Support